 Start a conversation.

 OQ Coffee Co. is a specialty coffee roasting company and shop located in Highland Park, New Jersey--a stone's throw from Rutgers University and New Brunswick, across the Raritan River.
-We focus on unique and delicious, single origin coffees, sourced directly, craft-roasted, and brewed to perfection.
+We focus on unique and delicious, single origin coffees, sourcing nearly all of them directly, roasting each lot to its greatest potential, then striving to serve it consistently and exceptionally.
 We look for sustainability at origin and promote the same, here at home, in New Jersey.

 Our passion for coffee grew out of two realizations:

 - coffee has great potential to create community.

 OQ Coffee's mission is to get people to fall in love with coffee by offering high-quality, fairly sourced coffee, increasing awareness of sustainable coffee practices, cultivating community, and promoting social action.

 The vision of the Shop & Roastery is to roast the highest quality, ethically-produced coffee available, and to use our business as a vehicle to motivate our neighbors through education to action concerning injustices in Highland Park, New Brunswick and the world.
 We will: